 - If cloudiness is only occurring at one faucet, take off the aerator, clean it with a 50-50 water/vinegar solution then rinse it thoroughly and reinstall it.

 Why is My Hot Water Cloudy?

 To find out why your hot water looks milky, let it run briefly then fill a glass.
 If the cloudiness dissipates from the bottom upwards within a few minutes, it’s simply due to pressurized air being released.
 However, if the water clears at the top first and particles settle to the bottom, have the water heater checked.
 A professional plumber may tell you it needs flushing to remove sediment, or the dip tube needs replacing.
-If you're in the Portland area, call Roth Heating & Cooling, Plumbing & Electrical at (503) 994-9924 for an inspection, we will send our best technician out to assist you.
+If you're in the Portland area, call Roth Heating & Cooling, Plumbing, Electrical, Drain Services at (503) 994-9924 for an inspection, we will send our best technician out to assist you.

-If cloudy tap water is a concern in your Portland home and you need expert advice, contact Roth Heating & Cooling, Plumbing & Electrical.
+If cloudy tap water is a concern in your Portland home and you need expert advice, contact Roth Heating & Cooling, Plumbing, Electrical, Drain Services.